benank/Stepmania-Stream-Interactivity/README.md

 6. Mods are applied from the queue if there is not already a mod of the same type running.
 7. After the set amount of time, the mod is cleared from the game.

 Keep in mind that this logic _only_ works during gameplay.
-If someone redeems channel points when you're not in a song, nothing will happen.
+If someone redeems channel points when you're not in a song, it will store these in a file until you start playing a song.
+Mods are cleared on song end.

+### Powering Up Mods with Bits
+If someone uses bits, this is also detected by the monitor and is used to power up mods by extending the time that they last.
+By default, every 20 bits equals one extra second of mod activation time.
+So if someone uses 100 bits, then their next mod activation will last for an extra 5 seconds.
+These activation points disappear when you restart the monitoring program, so users should activate a mod quickly after using bits to power up.
+After activating a mod, more bits must be used to power up the next activation.

 ## Questions?
 Have questions about this, or need help setting it up?
 Feel free to message me on one of these platforms: